TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/flashctl_nonmain_memory_write/README.md

 Compile, load and run the example.
 The flash operations will start automatically when the example is run.
-If all flash operations complete, the LED will turn on.
+LED0 will blink after all flash executions are completed.
-The application will stop at a breakpoint so the user can verify the values in memory match those expected in the comments.
+The user can view the contents of memory to verify the results of the write operations.